 The official definition of poverty used by the Census Bureau, draws an income line each year, and households falling below that line are considered to be poor.
 The line itself differs depending on the size of the household – it is lower for smaller sized households and higher for larger sized households.
-In 2017, the poverty line for a family of four was approximately $25,000.
-What this translates to on a weekly basis is $481 dollars per week.
+In 2020, the poverty line for a family of three was approximately $20,591.
+What this translates to on a weekly basis is $396 dollars per week.
 Keep in mind that this represents poverty at its most opulent level.
 For instance, the Census Bureau estimates that approximately 45 percent of those living in poverty fall below half of the poverty line.
-For a household of four, this would be attempting to survive on $240 dollars or less per week.
+For a household of three, this would be attempting to survive on $198 dollars or less per week.
 In your group setting, try imagining what it would take to survive on this amount of income.

 You will notice in using our calculator that one can assess the likelihood of encountering at least one year below the official poverty line.
 In addition, you can estimate your chances for encountering what we are calling near poverty (below 150 percent of the poverty line) and extreme poverty (below 50 percent of the poverty line).
 This provides a range of poverty estimates available to you.
 The specific poverty threshold levels for different size households, as well as a more detailed description of the technical manner in which poverty is measured, can be found by accessing the Census Bureau’s poverty webpage.